jermanuts/GpgFrontend-Manual/src/content/docs/guides/understand-interface.md

 Understanding this list is crucial.
 Let's walk through its components step by step.

-- **Select**: Check the box in this column to notify Gpg Frontend that you wish to use the key from this row for your subsequent operation.
+- **Select**: Check the box in this column to tell GpgFrontend that you wish to use the key from this row for the next operation.

 - **Type**: This column informs you about the key type and whether the primary key exists in your key pair.